- Financial aid

 The faculty members at SIL-UND are active scholars, proud of their tradition of innovative applications of linguistic theory to teaching and to fieldwork.
 Textbooks and curricula developed for courses at SIL-UND have been adopted at other SIL programs and other universities.

-Most faculty are members of SIL International, an organization which works with minority languages in over 40 countries.
+Many faculty are members of SIL International, an organization which works with minority languages in over 40 countries, but other organizations are also represented.
 The faculty of SIL-UND includes linguists who are active in the Americas, Africa, Europe, Asia, and the Pacific during most of the year.
 A core of them returns every summer; others spend longer periods overseas before returning to teach.

 “Every day was chock full of new ideas and activities.
 Never a dull moment!
 I appreciated the swiftness with which we received feedback on assignments, and the esprit de corps, the commitment of the teachers.”

 Students at each session have a variety of motives for coming.
 Some are undergraduates who are interested in a thorough introduction to linguistics, perhaps for a career in translation or literacy.
-Some are planning to go overseas and learn a language that is very different from European languages, working in service with its speakers to improve their linguistic and educational situation, often as missionary linguists.
+Some are planning to go overseas and learn a language that is very different from European languages, working in service with its speakers to improve their linguistic and educational situation; a substantial number of these students are especially interested in Bible translation.
 Some are teachers of English or foreign languages, interested in linguistics as a means of gaining a new perspective on their specialty.
 Some plan to go on to doctoral work in linguistics.
 Some know they love languages and linguistics; others want to find out.

 The linguistics program at North Dakota is international in scope.
-In recent years, participants have come from Scotland, England, Norway, Sweden, Russia, France, Switzerland, Italy, Turkey, Kazakhstan, Tajikistan, Azerbaijan, Mongolia, Burma, Malaysia, Papua New Guinea, Korea, Japan, Kenya, Rwanda, Brazil, Chile, Peru, Costa Rica, Panama, Haiti, Mexico and Canada.
-Classes discuss a wide range of languages from all around the world, both spoken and signed, including many that are not well known outside of the country where they are spoken.
+In recent years, participants have come from places such as Sweden, Turkey, Azerbaijan, Mongolia, Myanmar, Bangladesh, Malaysia, Korea, Japan, Kenya, Brazil, Paraguay, Peru, Panama, Jamaica, Mexico and Canada.
+Classes discuss a wide range of languages from all around the world, both spoken and signed, including many that are not well known outside of their home country.
 In the M.A. program, students are encouraged and enabled to study and do field research in other countries under the direction of one of the faculty members.

 Ready to learn more?